-- This flooring can be floated over existing clean, flat, dry, and well bonded/secured tile flooring, vinyl flooring, and hardwood flooring that have a "wood" subfloor underneath. - Any existing natural flooring products glued directly to concrete substrates must be removed prior to installation of this flooring. - Do not install over cushioned vinyl flooring, or existing floating floor products. - Do not install over carpet and padding.
+- This flooring can be floated over existing clean, flat, dry, well bonded/secured tile, vinyl and wood flooring. - Do not install over wood flooring installed over concrete unless it is known that an appropriate moisture barrier has been installed over the concrete. - Do not install over cushioned vinyl flooring, or existing floating floor products. - Do not install over carpet and padding.

-RECOMMENDED PATCHES / LEVELERS:
+RECOMMENDED PATCHES/LEVELERS: